Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 ## Instantiating the sorter

 The sorter abstraction is useful, but most of the time we only need a sorting algorithm.
-Therefore, it might be a good idea to instantiate `bubble_sorter` and to have a global `bubble_sort` instance, more versatile than the original `bubble_sort` algorithm.
+Therefore, it is a good idea to instantiate `bubble_sorter` and to have a global `bubble_sort` instance, more versatile than the original `bubble_sort` algorithm.

 ```cpp
 inline constexpr bubble_sorter bubble_sort{};